Chrisae9/Split/README.md

 Create a new OAuth client ID.

-Edit the new credentials settings and make sure that the correct URI origins are set under `Authorized JavaScript origins` and `Authorized redirect URIs`.
+Go to the settings and make sure that the correct URI origins are set under `Authorized JavaScript origins` and `Authorized redirect URIs`.

 For local/testing use `http://localhost:{port}`.